Ludvaer/omniscient0/dev_notes.md

 funny  fucntionality / messages concepts:
 !!1 ^_^ automaticaly increase preload queue size if user epirience delay and nervousl lcicking/miving mouse around !!1 ^_^ tag system for tests that among ather thing allow to block pronouns related  tests

+?refactor ajaxes (denodify)

+!init form with more data before continue to have a proper uninterrupted flow